AIsayenka/tsicareers-nfl-rushing-alex/README.md

 If you have any questions regarding requirements, do not hesitate to email your contact at theScore for clarification.

 ### Installation and running this solution
-First you need a MySQL database, at least PHP 8.0.2, Composer and NPM.
-You can get MySQL and PHP 8.0.2(in case you don't have the correct version) with installing [MAMP](https://www.mamp.info/en/downloads/).
-For installing Composer instructions, please follow [this link](https://getcomposer.org/download/).
-And for Installing NPM instructions, please follow [this URL](https://nodejs.org/en/download/)
+First you need PHP (At least) 8.0.2, Composer and Docker.
+You can get PHP 8.0.2 on your Windows machine(in case you don't have the correct version) with installing [MAMP](https://www.mamp.info/en/downloads/).
+If you are using Mac, you can install it using [Homebrew](https://brew.sh/) and following [this guide](https://wpbeaches.com/updating-to-php-versions-7-4-and-8-on-macos-11-big-sur-and-catalina/).

+For installing Composer instructions, please follow [this link](https://getcomposer.org/download/)

+For installing Docker Desktop instructions, please follow [this link](https://docs.docker.com/desktop/)

 To install, please, follow the steps below:
+1. Configure the environment according to the requirements above.
+And please, make sure Docker is running
+2. Run ```composer install``` to install the dependencies
-1. Copy .env.example to .env
+3. Copy '.env.example' to '.env'
-2. Create a DB with "utf8mb4_general_ci" collation in your MySQL server
-3. Update .env with your MySQL credentials and the db name from the step #2 (`Note`: if you are using default MAMP setup, for login and password you can use "root")
-4. And run this command to finish the installation:
+4. run ```php artisan key:generate``` to generate application key
-    ```
-        npm run-script first-install
-    ```
-5. After than.
-To run the app, please run this command:
-    ```
-        npm run-script run
-    ```
+5. Run ```./vendor/bin/sail up -d``` to set up the environment.
+6. Run ```./vendor/bin/sail npm run-script first-install``` so you can seed the DB Now you can access it over at [http://localhost](http://localhost) on your machine

+To stop the Docker environment use ```./vendor/bin/sail stop```